philsinatra/IDM-T380/examples/08-vscode/010-markdown_toc.md

 A responsive web application that will run on any device with access to the internet.
 The provided interface tools will allow users to:

-- select images from a library of possibilities
+- select an image from a library of possibilities
-- use the provided tools to color the images
+- user the provided tools to color the image
+- (additional project enhancements TBD)

 A collaborative workflow that allows all team members to contribute via:

 - Git based repository
 - Node.js driven task runners
 - Slack project channel
-- additional agreed upon coding techniques
+- (additional agreed upon coding techniques TBD)

+## Exclusions

+- WebSocket integration
+- React/Expression application core
+- TBD

 ## Acceptance Criteria